weave-lab/weave-chatbot-reference/workshop-201/readme.md

     - You can download Ollama from [here](https://ollama.com/download)
     - Copy Ollama.app to the `Applications` folder on MacOS
     - Double click `Ollama.app` to start the Ollama daemon
-    - Make sure you have the model `llama3.2:3b` downloaded
+    - Make sure you have the model `llama3.2:3b` downloaded.
+3.2 is the version of the model, not the Ollama app itself
         - `ollama pull llama3.2:3b`
     - You can check you have the model with `ollama list | grep llama3.2:3b`
     - You will need to have Ollama running to run our agent